How The Cold Seasons Impact Your Sleep Quality

 Reduced levels of sunlight and vitamin D have been linked to low mood, irritability, fatigue and Seasonal Affective Disorder (SAD).
 This is a mood disorder characterised by depressive episodes that occur in the autumn and winter.
 Besides a persistent low mood, other symptoms of SAD include a lack of energy and feeling sleepy during the day, sleeping for longer and finding it hard to get up in the morning.
 These symptoms can in turn disrupt an individual’s natural sleep rhythms, so it is more difficult to sleep at nighttime.
 Many people notice a lack of energy in the winter and occasional low mood but for SAD sufferers these symptoms are more persistent and debilitating.
 SAD can be treated with light therapy so speak to your doctor if this is something that you think seriously affects you.

-Tips from the experts: During the cooler months and especially during periods of lockdown or self isolation, it is important to keep in contact with friends and family members as regular interaction will help the process of feeling better.
-If you are able to meet up for a walk at a social distance, then do so as human interaction is key to positive mental health.
+Tips from the experts: During the cooler months it can be very easy to hibernate and keep yourself isolated, however it is important to keep in contact with friends and family members as regular interaction with people will help the process of feeling better.
+If you are able to meet up for a walk then do so as human interaction is key to positive mental health.

 4) Exercise